mpatricia22/SummitFit/README.md

 * Reasons to join us section
 <br>
-This section will allow the users to learn about reasons to join us, such as 24 hours gym access, about our excellent structure and how committed our professionals.
+This section will allow the users to learn about reasons to join SummitFit, such as 24 hours gym access, about our excellent structure and how committed our professionals.
 There is also a call to action button redirectiong to the registration form.

  <div align="center">
    <img src="assets/images/screenshots/screenshothome2.png" width="400px"</img>